-5 Healthy, Organic Dinners That Cost Less Than $4 a Serving and Feature Ingredients from Costco
+5 Organic, Healthy Dinners From Costco That Cost $4 a Serving

 The truth is, organic foods are demonstrably better for you than conventionally raised and grown foods.
 Studies show that there are more omega-3s in organic dairy, more antioxidants in organic produce, and fewer heavy metals found in organic foods than in their conventional counterparts.

 However, as anyone who has compared the prices between organic and conventional ingredients can attest, organic items can be really expensive — which makes eating organic seemingly out-of-reach for most people.
 But there are a surprising number of ways to enjoy organic foods on a budget.
 We’ve found five healthy, filling dishes that use 100% organic Costco ingredients and still manage to cost less than $4 a serving.
 For each recipe, we included one critical ingredient from fan-favorite Costco, while the remaining ingredients’ prices were pulled from a variety of sources, including Amazon, Thrive Market, Target, Walmart, and Whole Foods.

 Disclaimer: Final pricing may look different based on your location and the current market.